Entrivax/ft_vox/README.md

 # ft_vox

-ft_vox is a 42 introduction project to voxel engine, inpired by Minecraft, in which we have to create a ranomly generated world.
+ft_vox is a 42 introduction project to voxel engine, inspired by Minecraft, in which we have to create a randomly generated world.

 ## Build